leahmirch/FloodSafeDearborn/README.md

 - Paul Murariu: Uploaded frontend templates from Figma
 #### 11/15/24
 - Leah Mirch: Converted PHP to Python / HTML / CSS
+- Leah Mirch: Worked on Index page, and styling for register / login / logout

 ## Notes
 No notes at this time.